When is Purdue’s Rowing Season?

 Are There Different Levels of Purdue Crew?

 Our team consists of two squads, the varsity squad and the novice squad.
-The novice squad includes all incoming freshman or first year rowers.
+The novice squad includes all incoming freshman or first year rowers (with rare exceptions for top level freshmen).
 The varsity squad is made up of athletes in their second, third or fourth year of collegiate rowing.
 Both squads travel and compete at most of the same regattas.
 The novice rowers compete in a different race classification than varsity, racing against other novice crews, while the varsity squads compete against other varsity crews.
 We race multiple novice and varsity boats.

 Do I need to know how to swim to be able to row?